t0mer/wapi-custom-notifier/README.md

 4. Under category, select Integration and click ADD.

-5. You can now see that the *Matterbridge" was added to the custom repositories list.
+5. You can now see that the *wapi" was added to the custom repositories list.

-6. can now add matterbridge custom component from HACS.
+6. can now add wapi custom component from HACS.

 ## Configure homeassistant to use wapi.
 First, afetr the custom component installation, make sure you restarted home assistant.

 ### configuration.yaml
-To work with matterbridge, add the following code to your configuration.yaml file:
+To work with wapi, add the following code to your configuration.yaml file:
 ```yaml

 notify: